 Lastly, how do you plan on telling everyone?
 It's quite common for my couples to post the blog I have created for their elopement onto their social media and just let everyone know that way.
 Others throw a big party later on and pretend it has a different meaning then enter in a wedding dress or suits!
 People quickly catch on! but its worth thinking about and budgeting for.

 It depends on your viewpoint really. but my answer might not be what you're expecting...

-I personally belive that eloping is selfish.
-But theres nothing wrong about that.
-A big traditional wedding isn’t necessarily about the couple, its sometimes about the guests, your friends and family.
+I personally believe that eloping is selfish.
+But there's nothing wrong with that.
+A big traditional wedding isn't necessarily about the couple, its sometimes about the guests, your friends and family.
 Its about politics and its about family traditions.
 You get pulled and pushed around everyone while never finishing a drink and yet never buying one either!
-Traditional weddings are incredible, I flippin adore them, but they are exhausting!
+Traditional weddings are incredible, I Flippin adore them, but they are exhausting!

-Being selfish and planing to elope is perfect.
-It gives you direction, simplicity, and its all about you and your love for each other without random drunk work friends and family embarrassing themselves.
+Being selfish and planning to elope is perfect.
+It gives you direction, and simplicity, and it's all about you and your love for each other without random drunk work friends and family embarrassing themselves.